neoforged/Documentation/docs/advanced/extensibleenums.md

 Certain parameters have additional rules:

 - If the parameter is an int ID parameter related to a `@IndexedEnum` annotation on the enum, then it is ignored and replaced by the entry's ordinal.
-If said parameter is specified inline in the JSON, then it must be specified as `-1`
+If said parameter is specified inline in the JSON, then it must be specified as `-1`.
-- If the parameter is a String name parameter related to a `@NamedEnum` annotation on the enum, then it must be prefixed by the mod ID in the `namespace:path` format known from `ResourceLocation`s
+- If the parameter is a String name parameter related to a `@NamedEnum` annotation on the enum, then it must be prefixed by the mod ID in the `namespace:path` format known from `ResourceLocation`s.

-#### Retrieving the generated constant
+#### Retrieving the Generated Constant

 The generated enum constant can be retrieved via `TheEnum.valueOf(String)`.
-If a field reference is used to provide the parameters, then the constant can also be retrieved from the `EnumProxy` object via `EnumProxy#getValue()`
+If a field reference is used to provide the parameters, then the constant can also be retrieved from the `EnumProxy` object via `EnumProxy#getValue()`.

 ## Contributing to NeoForge

 To add a new extensible enum to NeoForge, there are at least two required things to do:

-- First, have the enum implement `IExtensibleEnum` to mark that this enum should be transformed via the `RuntimeEnumExtender`
+- Make the enum implement `IExtensibleEnum` to mark that this enum should be transformed via the `RuntimeEnumExtender`.
-- Second, add a `getExtensionInfo` method which returns `ExtensionInfo.nonExtended(TheEnum.class)`
+- Add a `getExtensionInfo` method that returns `ExtensionInfo.nonExtended(TheEnum.class)`.

 Further action is required depending on specific details about the enum: